Effective January 1, 2023

 1.3.
 Payroll Services.
 Bookings are subject to all laws and regulations that apply to contracts made for work for hire.
 Worksome offers the ability to contract with Workers in different ways including the ability to hire Workers as independent contractors (or the local equivalent),or as statutory employees (or the local equivalent).
 Worksome may provide employer of record, payroll intermediary services, and in most global markets offers some or all of these services through our partner network (collectively “Payroll Services”).
 More information about these services can be found in our Payroll Policy.

 1.4.
 Worksome Classify.
 Proper classification of each Booking is important, and we offer tools to help support you in determining the best way to engage Workers (availability varies by country).
-Worksome Classify is an integrated Platform tool that allows Users to classify their workers, employees, or independent contractors.
-The tool includes a questionnaire to be filled out by both the Company and the Worker.
-Worksome Classify recommends a classification based on the responses from both parties.
-Both Company and Worker accept to promptly inform Worksome if, at any time, they become aware of any new or additional fact, matter or circumstance, or any change in any fact, matter or circumstance which would possibly change their prior responses to Worksome Classify tool.
+Worksome Classify is an integrated Platform tool that allows Users to classify their workers as either employees or independent contractors.
+More information about these services can be found in our Worksome Classify terms.

 2. Worksome User Accounts